-If you’re using your business’s Instagram account for personal reasons, stop now.
-Instagram just rolled out a new feature that allows users to toggle between accounts.
-So if you want to post personal photos, set up a personal account.
-Then you can toggle back and forth between posting business-related photos for your business account and your vacation margaritas on your personal account.
+Instagram allows users to toggle between accounts, so you can toggle back and forth between posting business-related photos for your business account and your vacation margaritas on your personal account.
 Need help with your photos?
 Read this post on the best Instagram photo apps to use.

 Custom hashtags create an extension of your brand on Instagram.
 Unlike industry or local hashtags that link to thousands of photos, a custom hashtag is linked only to photos related to your business.